dogantatarjr/php-database-connection/README.md

 ### Use the Database Connection

 With the database connection included, you can execute SQL queries, retrieve data, or insert/update records in your PHP page.
-(Example is given in another repo: https://github.com/dogantatarjr/register-login-page )
+Can be seen on query-method.php (Another example is given in another repo: https://github.com/dogantatarjr/register-login-page)